'Dope' Director On Geekdom, The N-Word And Confronting Racism With Comedy

 GROSS: The black market Amazon (laughter).

 FAMUYIWA: Exactly, exactly.
-The dark Web became very fascinating to me and I felt like, yeah, of course, you know, these kids that are geeks and obsessed with technology and a lot of things would sort of - they would find that avenue in a way that others, protagonists, wouldn't.
-And so that becomes a big - a central plot point in "Dope" that I think is fun, but also, you know, I had a sort of larger message attached to it.
+The Dark Web became very fascinating to me and I felt like, yeah, of course, you know, these kids that are geeks and obsessed with technology and a lot of things would sort of - they would find that avenue in a way that others – protagonists - wouldn't.
+And so that becomes a big - a central plot point in "Dope" that I think is fun, but also had a sort of larger message attached to it.

 GROSS: And an element of real danger.